- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 01/2100Z to 02/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There is currently 1 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 31/2100Z to 01/2100Z: Solar activity has been at very low levels for the past 24 hours.
+There are currently 2 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (03 Aug, 04 Aug, 05 Aug).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (02 Aug, 03 Aug, 04 Aug).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (03 Aug), quiet to major storm levels on day two (04 Aug) and unsettled to minor storm levels on day three (05 Aug).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (02 Aug), quiet to unsettled levels on day two (03 Aug) and quiet levels on day three (04 Aug).